In Special Needs News, Skilled Nursing Care, Special Needs Planning

 As detailed in comments to the proposed rule submitted by the Bazelon Center for Mental Health Law, discrimination claims brought under a disparate impact theory are analyzed using a burden-shifting framework: 1) the party bringing the case, the plaintiff, must show that a practice has a discriminatory impact; 2) in response, the challenged party, or defendant, must show that the practice is necessary to achieve a substantial, non-discriminatory interest; and 3) in response, the plaintiff must show that this interest can be achieved by less discriminatory means.

 This framework, long the governing standard in housing, employment and other types of disparate impact discrimination claims, could soon be upended for FHA claims.
-Specifically, the proposal would shift significantly more of the burden of proving discrimination to plaintiffs.Steven hwg zbsdrthiim4 unsplash
+Specifically, the proposal would shift significantly more of the burden of proving discrimination to plaintiffs.steven hwg zbsdrthiim4 unsplash

 If enacted, FHA plaintiffs would have to establish five elements, including a “robust causal link” between the practice and discriminatory impacts.